 Where do you start?

 Pre-register your email so that when the time comes, you can be invited to the exclusive online ticket sale where you can reserve your Kentucky Derby and Oaks tickets before they become available to the general public.
 If you miss this opportunity you can still purchase your tickets through the Kentucky Derby annual online sale.
 All tickets are sold as a two-day package for both Derby Day and Oaks Day.
-Tickets for the Kentucky Derby will go on public sale on Friday, November 17th!

 You can purchase Individual One-time tickets, Multi-year tickets or group tickets in General Admission, Reserved Outdoor Seating or Outdoor Seating with Hospitality.
 (Keep in mind you have to have a Personal seat license or a Season Box or be a Turf Club member to buy multi-year tickets.)
 You are also able to purchase All-Inclusive Dining, Corporate Hospitality & Private Suites or Derby Experience Packages.
 For more information about specific tickets, you can go to the Kentucky Derby’s website.